 Clean Fuel Advanced Technology Project

-The Clean Fuel Advanced Technology (CFAT) 2013-15 project is currently in a third phase of support from the N.C.
-Department of Transportation with $6.2 million in federal Congestion Mitigation Air Quality (CMAQ) funding.
+The Clean Fuel Advanced Technology (CFAT) 2016-17 project is currently in the fourth phase of support from the N.C.
+Department of Transportation with $4.5 million in federal Congestion Mitigation Air Quality (CMAQ) funding.

 For a summary overview of the CFAT project 2006-2012, click here.

-For the overall CFAT summary of projects and emissions benefits, click here.
+For the CFAT 2006-2012 summary of projects and emissions benefits, click here.

 Funds are provided for transportation related emission reduction projects in 24 North Carolina counties (Cabarrus, Catawba, *Chatham, Davidson, Davie, Durham, Edgecombe, Forsyth, Franklin, Gaston, Granville, Guilford, *Haywood, *Iredell, Johnston, Lincoln, Mecklenburg, Nash, Orange, Person, Rowan, *Swain, Union, and Wake [*Represents partial counties]) that do not meet national air quality standards.
+To view a map of the 2016-2017 eligible counties, click here.
 Sub-award funding is provided through an annual request for proposal process.
 CFAT can provide up to 80 percent of the costs for alternative fuel refueling infrastructure, idle reduction technologies, and diesel retrofits , as well as 80 percent of the increments costs for alternative fuel vehicles and eligible hybrid electric vehicles.
-Over $4,000,000 will be provided to emission reduction technology sub-award funding through the 2013-2015 CFAT project.
+Over $3,000,000 will be provided to emission reduction technology sub-award funding through the 2016-2017 CFAT project.

 Education and Outreach

-Outreach efforts include annual conferences, technical workshops, presentations, regional meetings, informational materials, and individual consultations.
-The audiences for these outreach events include public and private fleet managers, civic organizations, non-profits, fuel providers, and other decision makers.
+Outreach efforts include a track at the State Energy Conference, a 2017 transportation conference, fleet training and assessments, and a comprehensive clean transportation media campaign.
+The audiences for these outreach efforts include public and private fleet managers, civic organizations, non-profits, fuel/technology providers, and other decision makers.